jamespagedev/Sprint-Challenge-RDBMS/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-1. Explain the difference between `RDBMS` and `SQL`.
+1. [x] Explain the difference between `RDBMS` and `SQL`.

+- Relational Database Management System - are databases that store the data in tables.
+The columns can be setup with constraints and rules.
+- Structured Query Language - is a standard language used to manage data in the databases.
+This language has built-in commands such as select, from, insert, update, delete, having, where, join on, ect...
+These commands are supported by most (if not all) RDBMS.

-1. Why do tables need a `primary key`?
+1. [x] Why do tables need a `primary key`?

+- Primary keys are used to identify a row (record/entry) in the data table.
+The identifier should be unique and is used to point to information about the record when executing query commands to match the data with other data from other tables.

-1. What is the name given to a table column that references the primary key on another table.
+1. [x] What is the name given to a table column that references the primary key on another table.

+- Generally, the primary key of it's own table will contain the name "id".
+When another table stores a column used to point to this primary key, the general name usage is "tablename_id".
+- Knex provides built in methods to point to the primary key column between the two tables... for example:
+  `tbl.integer('tablecolumnname_id').unsigned().references('id').inTable('tablename');`

-1. What do we need in order to have a _many to many_ relationship between two tables.
+1. [x] What do we need in order to have a _many to many_ relationship between two tables.

+- You would need a table in between that stores 3 columns:
+  - The first column is a primary key (or some other unique identifier) for the current table used in between the two tables.
+  - The second column contains the primary keys from the first table.
+  - The third column contains the primary keys from the second table.
+- You can then use a any(many to many) number of combinations between primary keys of the two tables, which allows you to customize the data being queried.

 ## Project Set Up